 Deadline: June 1st

-To commemorate his belief that progress is best achieved through cooperation rather than through conflict, the Martin Luther King Jr. Scholarship Award is presented annually through the American Correctional Association (ACA) for $2,000.
-Eligible minority students must be working towards a post-secondary education at an accredited American institution, be pursuing a career in corrections or criminal justice, maintain full-time enrollment status, have significant financial need, and be earning a bachelor’s or master’s degree.
+To commemorate his belief that progress is best achieved through cooperation rather than through conflict, the Martin Luther King Jr. Scholarship Award is presented annually by the American Correctional Association (ACA) for $2,000.
+Eligible minority students must be working towards a post-secondary education at an accredited American institution, be pursuing a career in corrections or criminal justice, maintain full-time enrollment status, have significant financial need, and be earning a bachelor's or master's degree.
 Along with the application, candidates should submit a short 250-word essay addressing how they attempt to emulate the philosophies of Dr. Martin Luther King in their lives.

 Martin Luther King Jr. Scholarship Award